zhselchau1998/Astroids-Python/README.md

 - PIL through pip

 ### Usage
-To start the game you will need to execute Driver.py using the command:
+To start the game you will need to execute Driver.py using the following commands on the command line:
 ```bash
 py Driver.py
 ```